 The answer is simple: You either need real work experience or a graduate degree, or both.
-I cannot tell you what to do.
 Good advice has to come from someone who knows you, who knows your interests, training, and skills.
 I cannot acquire that in an email message or two.
 So, seek out knowledgeable mentors where you live.
 Seek professors that you trust.
 Go to meetings of societies (see below).
 Read magazines and journals to learn who is doing what, where: then write to those people about their work.

 To get real work experience, you need a job, and most jobs will require you to have had either real work experience or a graduate degree.
-The technical term for this situation is "Catch 22.."
+The technical term for this situation is “Catch 22.”
 Sure, try to get a relevant job.
-But think strongly about getting an masters level degree.
+But think strongly about getting a master’s level degree.

-There is yet another catch: Most design schools require previous design experience and a design portfolio for admission to their graduate programs.
+There is yet another catch: Most design jobs or graduate schools require previous design experience and a design portfolio for admission to their graduate programs.
 But if your training has not been in design, how do you acquire a portfolio?
 And what can you do about your lack of training?
 Ah, the secret is to turn this apparent lack of design skills into an asset.